CuddlyBeast/tableServiceSystem/README.md

 ## Project Description

 This project was inspired by the many table service appplications that were placed in high demand throughout the COVID pandemic.
-The goal was to create a minimalistic application That would enable users to order items from their table.
+The goal was to create a minimalistic application That would enable users to order items from their table or request food delivery to their address.
+In order to use the application the user has to be registered and signed in.
+The user can filter the items on menu based on the type of item it is; e.g. pizza or wine and can also use the search bar to look for a specific item.
+These items can be added to the checkout cart where the price will be calculated and the user can change item quantity.
+The user can then click the total price button or the "Payment" button to checkout after the necessary information has been given.
+Order history can be viewed in the "Orders" page where the user has a 5 minute grace period to cancel and can view the order information.
+There is also a contact page with a working form that allows user to send an email to my personal email address mimicking customer support.
+After the user has completed their journey they can use the "Logout" button to terminate the session.

 #### The Technologies Used:
 - Node.js and the Express.js framework